ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/health-check-api.md

+---
+title: "Instructions for initiating Health Check API in {{ ydb-short-name }}"
+description: "The article will tell you how to initiate the check using the Health Check API built-in self-diagnostic system in {{ ydb-short-name }}."
+---

 # Health Check API

 {{ ydb-short-name }} has a built-in self-diagnostic system, which can be used to get a brief report on the database status and information about existing problems.